There are different types of Cedar trees available worldwide, and this article will discuss some of the different types of cedar trees.

 Cedar of Lebanon is a well-known cedar tree variety, distinguished by its distinctive shape and origin in the Eastern Mediterranean region.

-When it is young, it will have a pyramidal shape, but as it matures, it will become a flat-topped, spreading giant.
+It will have a pyramidal shape when it is young, but as it matures, it will become a flat-topped, spreading giant.
 It is one of the broadest Cedrus species, reaching 60 feet in height (18 meters).

 The diameter of the trunk can reach 8.5 feet (2.5 meters).
 The branching is also unique; these grow outward, forming iconic “clouds” over a large area.
 The tree’s crown becomes more open as it matures, increasing its landscaping value.

-Also, the cones are russet in color and have a 4-inch long smooch scale (10 cm).
-It will not produce cones until it reaches the age of 40.
+The cones are russet in color and have a 4-inch-long smooch scale (10 cm).
+The plant will not produce cones until it reaches the age of 40.

 Moreover, this tree is distinctive even on a small scale; the needles have four sides, are short (0.4 to 1.1 inch long, or 10cm to 25 cm), and are dark green or glaucous bluish-green.
 They can spend up to 6 years in the branches.